 "We carried on going to school," relates Menashe, "in greatly reduced classes.
 Some children had already been evicted to Zbąszyń, and each day, less children came to school.
 More than half the class were already absent."
 In December, Menashe celebrated his Bar Mitzvah.
 A teacher from Luxembourg prepared him, and he read the customary Torah portion.
 His parents gave him a watch to mark the occasion.

 Friedrich tried to get his three older sons out of Germany to relatives, so that they would be reunited later on in the USA.
-Seven-year-old Adi left first.
-With the help of a family acquaintance, he was smuggled out on a cargo ship via the Netherlands in January 1939, and reached his paternal Uncle Max in Antwerp.
-Max took Adi to a Catholic family in the town of Kapellen.
-Next to be smuggled out was 11-year-old George, who was taken to a non-Jewish orphanage in Antwerp.
+Seven-year-old Adi and George, 11, were smuggled out to Belgium to their paternal Uncle Max.
+Max took Adi to a Catholic family in the town of Kapellen, and George was brought to a non-Jewish orphanage in Antwerp.
 Meanwhile, the war broke out, but 14-year-old Menashe also managed to depart.
 He left through the Youth Aliyah, and arrived in Eretz Israel in December 1939.
 "When we parted, Father gave me his Tefillin [phylacteries].
 It was one year after my Bar Mitzvah," relates Menashe.
 Friedrich, Regina and Kurt remained in Köln.

 Recalling his time in Kapellen, Adi relates: